afwcole/interior_design_clone/README.md

 ## An App Built From a Pinterest Design

-This a flutter implementation of a cool Interior Design APp Design I found on Pinterest.
+This a flutter implementation of a cool Interior Design App Design I found on Pinterest.
 The design can be found on the link below... https://www.pinterest.com/pin/830632725023467374/